IyAmGroot/burger/README.md

 Data is stored in a mySql database.
 The "burgers_db" has one table, "burgers".

 ## Where is This App? ##
-This application is hosted on Heroku.com.
+This application is hosted on Heroku.
 The URL is below:

 [https://eat-da-burger-20190217.herokuapp.com/](https://eat-da-burger-20190217.herokuapp.com/)